Costs and Scholarships

 Working on Campus

 Students in F-1 and J-1 status may work on campus for less than 20 hours per week.
 There are a limited number of positions available.
-The most popular employers are Food Services and the Duquesne University Bookstore, but other positions throughout campus may be available.
+The most popular employers are Dining Services and the Duquesne University Bookstore, but other positions throughout campus may be available.
 Please consult the Human Resources website for student employment information.